r6security/phoenix/docs/CONCEPTS.md

 ##### 1. Deploying the Falco Integration Backend:

-See the detailed documentation at https://github.com/r6security/phoenix/falco-ib
+See the detailed documentation at https://github.com/r6security/phoenix/blob/main/docs/examples/falco-based-app-restart.md#falco-integrator-installation

 ##### 2. Configuring Falco:

 See the detailed documentation at https://github.com/falcosecurity/falco

-#### Timer integration
+#### Timer-based Trigger integration

-The Timer-based Trigger is a special part of the architecture in the sense that it is nor a 3rd party tool neither a security analytics tool.
-Its main purpose is to provide SecurityEvents with specific contents in a periodic manner.
+The Timer-based Trigger is a special part of the architecture as its main purpose is to provide periodic or scheduled triggers for Phoenix in the form of SecurityEvent CRDs.
+This feature can be used for multiple purposes:
-The contents of the created SecurityEvent can be anything, so it can even mimic real 3rd party tool notifications towards Phoenix.
+- Execute actions with the phoenix operator periodically or in a scheduled manner. e.g.: hourly restart a service to avoid any undetected action.
+- Update the SecurityEvent content and mimic events from another tool
+- Use a periodic trigger and an alerting system to check if phoenix operator is working
+- Debug/test the phoenix operator or new alert rules.

-Architecture-wise the specific aspect of the Timer-based Trigger is that the it can create SecurityEvents without an Integration Backend.
+Architecture-wise the special aspect of the Timer-based Trigger is that it can create SecurityEvents without an Integration Backend.
 The reason of this is that Timer-based Trigger is not an independent, standalone tool.
 Without Phoenix it has no purpose, however, for simplicity it made sense to have its own code base.

+##### Deployment and usage:

+See the detailed documentation at https://github.com/r6security/time-based-trigger#usage

 ### Extending Phoenix